cheng-hsiang-chiu/ECE5960-Physical-Design-Algorithm/PA1/README.md

 ```

 ## Unit Test
-To run the unit tests, please follow the instructions below in the folder `build`,
+To run the unit tests, please follow the instructions below.
 ```
 cd build
 make test
 ```

 ## Verify correctness
-To verify the correctness of the executable, please follow the instructions below in the folder `build`.
+To verify the correctness of the executable, please follow the instructions below.
 Modify the input files and output files according to your needs.
 ```
+cd build
 ../checker_linux ../benchmark/input_6.dat ./build/output_6.dat
 ```